LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 * Client (qs.q) provides a "send" method, which generates a query id, and sends the id and query as a general list.
 * qs.q provides a [.z.ps](https://code.kx.com/q/ref/dotz/#zps-set) handler which displays the received response.
 * qs.q also provides a [.z.ts](https://code.kx.com/q/ref/dotz/#zts-timer) handler to run a series of queries with random inputs on the timer.
 (If you type ``\t 1000`` then this code will run one query per second.)

+TODO: The How, Why, and What of this example should be integrated to improve the pedagogical value.
+Separating them makes it more difficult for learners to build an intuitive understanding of what is happening.
+It's important to connect the explanation of how the components work with the purpose they serve and the expected results, so that the reader can see the full picture as they progress.

 ## The servant qsvr.q